 Strategy, research, policy, consulting (aka client engagements)

 Helping clients in the tech, industrial, and government sector find out what digitization and internet of things (IoT) means for their organizations.
+Helping guide business, research, policy, product strategies.
 This relates to business models, opportunity mapping, policy development, developing R&D and product roadmaps, and more.

-In addition to our blog, I’ve been working on an ebook on the Shenzhen hardware ecosystem, and a report on opportunities for IoT trustmarks/consumer labeling.
-Both should be available by June.
+In addition to our blog and the pieces listed below, a report on opportunities for IoT trustmarks/consumer labeling.
+All should be available this summer.

 Recent long-form publications: